Enigmatic-Smile/docs/cards/README.md

 ![Create card](https://docs.fidel.uk/assets/images/create-card.png "Create card")

 When the card is successfully linked, the newly created card object is returned in JSON and displayed in the response body box.
-If the card lining fails, the failure object will be delivered instead.
+If the card linking fails, the failure object will be delivered instead.
 ### Testing Card Linking with the Web SDK
 You can also use the [Web SDK](/web-sdk) to create cards in test environment using your public test key.
 If an error occurs on card creation, you receive the error message in the HTTP response body.